snehakapoor/Currency-converter/README.md

 # Currency-converter
-convert one currency into another
+Python program which converts one currency into another